 Lopez admitted feeling guilty for leaving the University and shared that she would join programs that are still connected to the country.
 She has now considered herself as part of those who helped float the economy of the Philippines.

-Dr. Bibiana Isok, College of Teacher Education (CTE) faculty, who convened the session said that had she been the administrator back then, she would have stopped the teachers from leaving.
+Dr. Bibiana Isok, CNU Faculty Association Incorporated (FAI) President, who convened the session said that had she been the administrator back then, she would have stopped the teachers from leaving.
 But she also said that it was also a way of giving chance to others which the former teachers agreed.

 Adjustment to the ‘new normal’